 Near me option is a highly popular Google search feature that is very much relied upon among mobile users.

-How to do SEO in Zero-Click Searches environment in 2021
+How to do SEO optimize in Zero-Click Searches environment in 2022

 There are nine main strategies that will help you to be successful in this–

 - Conduct thorough keyword research